datapastry/datapastry.github.io/_posts/2019-08-06-you-dont-need-a-data-scientist.md

 ---
-title: "You don't need a data scientist.
-Yet."
+title: "You don't need a data scientist"
 ---
 I have a confession to make.
 I hardly ever do data science.
 This might sound like a bizarre claim, seeing as almost every job I’ve ever had has the words “Data Scientist” somewhere in its title.